 One time I was at the bus stop and I saw a woman take her daughter by the ponytail, pull up, and force her to move down the sidewalk.
 As the girl walked forward, she tried to reach up and pull her mother’s hand away, to no avail.
 As the little girl cried and begged her mother to stop, a man standing nearby laughed about it, and the mother began laughing, too.

 When I was in high school, I attended the funerals for two classmates, one of whom died in a tragic shooting accident.
 I have a vivid memory from his funeral: sitting in the packed funeral home listening to Michael W. Smith’s song “Friends are Friends Forever” as teenagers sniffled and wiped tears away.

 One day last year, I was in a little convenience store in downtown D.C., where I quickly grabbed a drink and headed to the cash register.
 Three ladies were working, and when I looked at the youngest of the three (in the center of the photo) a simple phrase came into my head and seemed like it was just for her: Don’t settle for less.

 I was a sophomore in college when I began receiving a series of harassing emails from an unidentified person.
 Each one was loaded with expletives and insults that cut into my stomach like rusty razors, leaving me with a cold, sick feeling.
 The worst part was that it was clear that I somehow knew the person, who I assumed was male based on the tone of the emails.

 While I vividly remember many moments from my wedding day, there’s one moment that still moves me, and I hope it always does.

 Not long ago, I was at my favorite coffee shop visiting with an acquaintance who is a recently married, self-professing Christian.
 He has a new baby girl, so I asked how his daughter was doing.
 He pulled out his iPad to show me a photo of her, and what happened next was one of the most awkward moments of my adult life.

+I don’t flip people off in traffic, but this week, there was an ugly part of me that felt like doing it.
 I was in rush hour traffic and was trying to get across downtown D.C. to get a haircut.
 It is difficult to find street parking at that hour, but lo and behold, right when I arrived, a woman got in her car to leave — and then she took her time.

+The other day, I was just minding my own business, trying to get to work, when a woman in a black Lexus brought out the worst in me.
 I was trying to park in a garage in downtown Washington, D.C., which is a challenge.
 I have little time to get to the garage after dropping off my daughter at school, and if I’m a minute late, the price goes up from $14 to $21.
 Time is of the essence.